johncip/flyticket/README.md

 ## Example Usage

-Flyticket is still a work in progress, however, to query for events, use it like so:
+To query for events, use it like so:

 ```ruby
 past = Flyticket::Events.past(venue_id: 1, max_results: 3)